Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 The first arrival of Jesus inaugurated something that is still hidden from the majority of the nations—God's will being

-worked out in a called-out people.
-The second arrival brings to completion (consummation) what has been
+worked out in and through a called-out people.
+The second arrival brings to completion (consummation) what has

-developing for nearly the last two millennia that no longer will be hidden; all will see.
-He inaugurated the kingdom
+been developing for nearly the last two millennia that no longer will be hidden; all will see.
+Jesus inaugurated the

-of God on earth, that is, heaven on earth, where the will of God is done on earth as in heaven.
-God's will in action
+kingdom of God on earth, that is, heaven on earth, where the will of God is done on earth as in heaven.
+God's will

 In His first arrival, Jesus manifested both His kingship and the kingdom.
 He was/is both.
 He came as the king of